Missile kills at least 52 at crowded Ukrainian train station

 Pavlo Kyrylenko, the regional governor of Donetsk, in the Donbas, said 52 people were killed, including five children, and many dozens more were wounded.

-“There are many people in a serious condition, without arms or legs,” Kramatorsk Mayor Oleksandr Goncharenko said.
-Even with 30 to 40 surgeons working to treat them, the local hospital was struggling to cope, he said.
+“There are many people in a serious condition, without arms or legs,” Kramatorsk Mayor Oleksandr Goncharenko said, adding that the local hospital was struggling to treat everyone.

 British Defense Minister Ben Wallace denounced the attack as a war crime, and U.N.
 Secretary-General Antonio Guterres called it “completely unacceptable.”

-“There are almost no words for it,” European Union Commission President Ursula von der Leyen, who is on a visit to Ukraine, told reporters.
-“The cynical behavior (by Russia) has almost no benchmark anymore.”

-Ukrainian authorities and Western officials have repeatedly accused Russian forces of atrocities in the war that began with Russia’s invasion on Feb.
-24. More than 4 million Ukrainians have fled the country, and millions more have been displaced.
-Some of the most startling evidence of atrocities has been found in towns around Ukraine’s capital, Kyiv, from which Russian President Vladimir Putin’s troops pulled back in recent days.
+Ukrainian authorities and Western officials have repeatedly accused Russian forces of atrocities in the war that began with a Feb.
+24 invasion.
+More than 4 million Ukrainians have fled the country, and millions more have been displaced.
+Some of the grisliest evidence has been found in towns around Ukraine’s capital, Kyiv, from which Russian President Vladimir Putin’s troops pulled back in recent days.

 In Bucha, Mayor Anatoliy Fedoruk has said investigators found at least three sites of mass shootings of civilians and were still finding bodies in yards, parks and city squares — 90% of whom were shot.